DeNetDM: Debiasing by Network Depth Modulation: Experiments

 \subsection{Analysis of Training Dynamics}

-In \cref{sec:linear_decodability_analysis}, we discussed the variability in the linear decodability at various depths and how the disparity in linear decodability between biased attributes and target attributes forms a significant motivation for debiasing.
-To further validate this intuition and identify the elements contributing to its effectiveness, we delve into the analysis of the training dynamics of DeNetDM during the initial training stages.
-We consider the training of Colored MNIST with 1\% skewness due to its simplicity and ease of analysis. \Cref{fig:training_dynamics} shows how linear decodability of attributes varies across different branches of DeNetDM during training.
-As depicted in \cref{fig:training_dynamics}, prior to the training, the deep branch demonstrates lower linear decodability for both the digit (core attribute) and color (bias attribute) in comparison to the linear decodability observed in the shallow branch.
-As the training process unfolds, the bias attribute which is relatively easier to learn, undergoes a rapid increase in the linear decodability in both the shallow and deep branches, as denoted by the label `A' in \cref{fig:training_dynamics}.
-At this point, the disparity in linear decodability between the digit and color attributes becomes more pronounced in the deep branch as opposed to the shallow branch in the DeNetDM.
+In \cref{sec:linear_decodability_analysis}, we discussed the variability in linear decodability at various depths and its significance as a motivation for debiasing.
+To further validate this intuition and identify the elements contributing to its effectiveness, we delve into the training dynamics of DeNetDM during initial stages.
+We consider the training of Colored MNIST with 1\% skewness due to its simplicity. \Cref{fig:training_dynamics} shows how linear decodability of attributes varies across different branches of DeNetDM during training.
+As depicted in \cref{fig:training_dynamics}, prior to training, the deep branch demonstrates lower linear decodability for both the digit identity (core attribute) and color (bias attribute) compared to the shallow branch.
+As training progresses, the bias attribute, easier to learn, rapidly increases in linear decodability in both branches, labeled `A' in \cref{fig:training_dynamics}.
+Here, the disparity in linear decodability between digit identity and color attributes becomes more pronounced in the deep branch than in the shallow one.
 This distinction serves as a prior, influencing the deep branch to effectively capture the bias.
 Since we employ Product of Experts technique, the deep branch becomes proficient in classification using the spurious attribute, thereby compelling the shallow branch to rely on other attributes such as digit for the classification.
 It is worth noting that the linear decodability of core attributes is more pronounced in the shallow branch, allowing them to capture the core attributes.
-Therefore, the training paradigm of DeNetDM leads to a shallow branch that is robust to spurious correlations, and a deep branch that predominantly relies on the biased attribute.
-This analysis not only confirms our intuition but also furnishes empirical evidence that the training paradigm is effective in the process of debiasing.
+Thus, the training paradigm of DeNetDM leads to a shallow branch that is robust to spurious correlations, and a deep branch that majorly relies on the biased attribute.
+This analysis confirms our intuition and provides empirical evidence of effective debiasing.